otidev/moonengine/README.md

 - SDL2main (on Windows)

 ### If you're running Windows
-Aside from needing SDL2main, you'd need to put the include library fake statics in `lib/` and headers in `lib/include`.
-The `.dll`s go to the same directory as the exectuable (like normal; in example case `bin/`).
+Extract all of the files from the Github repos, them leave them as is.
+You'll need the original in the CMake.

 ## Photos
 ![Photo of Blit, my game](Blit.png)